Conduct and Oppositional Defiant Disorder

 The cornerstones of treatment for ODD usually include:

 - Parent training.The development of parenting skills that are more consistent, positive, and less frustrating for you and your child.
-In some cases, your child may participate in this training with you, so everyone in your family develops shared goals for how to handle problems.
+In some cases, your child may participate in this training with you, so everyone in your The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
+More develops shared goals for how to handle problems.
 Involving other authority figures, such as teachers, in training may be an essential part of treatment.

 - Parent-child interaction therapy (PCIT).During PCIT, a therapist coaches parents while they interact with their child.
 For example, one approach is the use of an “ear bug,” an audio device used by a therapist to guide parents through strategies that reinforce positive behavior in their child while the therapist observes out of view of the group.

 - Individual and family therapy.Individual therapy to help the child learn anger management and healthy ways to express feelings.
 Family therapy may also be encouraged to promoted improved communication skills and help family members learn how to work together to resolve family issues.

 - Cognitive problem-solving training.Therapy teaches the child how to identify and change destructive thought patterns that lead to behavior problems.
 Collaborative problem-solving brings the parent and child together to learn how to create solutions to problems as a team working work rather than against one another.

 - Social skills training.The training aimed to help the child develop social skills useful in establishing friendships and interacting positively and effectively with peers at school and in other social situations.